Asian stocks follow Wall St lower after Fed rate signal - ExBulletin

 Asian stocks follow Wall St lower after Fed rate signal

-TOKYO Asian stock markets followed Wall Street lower on Thursday after investors saw the minutes of a Federal Reserve meeting as a sign that the US central bank could raise interest rates faster to calm the downturn. inflation.
+BEIJING Asian stock markets followed Wall Street lower on Thursday after investors saw the minutes of a Federal Reserve meeting as a sign that the US central bank could raise interest rates faster to calm the ‘inflation.

 Shanghai, Tokyo, Hong Kong and Sydney fell.
 Oil prices have fallen.